Legal Requirements for Businesses: A Checklist

 Many of these state laws offer legal immunity to businesses, but this protection is usually conditional.
 To be protected from a lawsuit, you often have to prove you followed every single rule in the statute.
 Missing an inspection or failing to replace expired pads could put your organization’s immunity at risk.
 You can find a helpful overview of AED requirements by state to see what your local obligations are.

-Rules for Industries like Gyms, Schools, and Public Venues
+Special AED Rules for Gyms, Schools, and Venues

 While not all businesses are required to have an AED, some industries are held to a higher standard due to the nature of their activities or the number of people they serve.
 State laws frequently single out specific types of facilities and mandate that they have AEDs readily available.
 These often include: